Infineon/http-client/README.md

 ## Introduction

-This library provides the HTTP Client implementation that can work on the PSoC® 6 MCU platforms with Wi-Fi connectivity.
+This library provides the HTTP Client implementation that can work on the PSoC&trade; 6 MCU platforms with Wi-Fi connectivity.
 This library supports RESTful methods such as GET, PUT, POST, and HEAD to communicate with the HTTP Server.
 It uses **coreHTTP** module of **AWS IoT Device SDK for Embedded C** library.
 Please refer to **AWS IoT Device SDK for Embedded C** library's [readme](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/202011.00#corehttp) for the HTTP protocol versions supported.

 ## Features